-From the FILM for MUSIC for FILM series
+From the FILMS for MUSIC for FILM series

 The Original score (for piano, percussion & tape) by Douglas Cohen